Forview-dev/TOP-Projects/README.md

 The contents might be messy at times — and that’s intentional (not really).
 Growth isn’t linear, and this repo reflects that.

 ## 🚀 How I am using this repository

 - **Learn something new** from tutorials (mainly the odin project), books, experiments
 - **Apply it in code** no matter how small the project
 - **Commit the work** along with a note on what I learned or struggled with
 - **Reflect** from time to time on past commits or struggles on projects

 ## 🗓 Timeline of Learning

 - **Aug.
 10, 2025**: Initial commit, trying to figure out git, and some HTML & CSS basic courses
   - **same day**: completing the first assignement in the form of a basic cookbook
   - **same day**: figured I should use some form of boilerplate on my projects, so I added a folder which would contain that
 - **Aug.
-11 to Aug 12, 2025**: Learned about flexboxes (*amazing!*), refactored the landing page with all the new knowledge
+11 to Aug 12, 2025**: Learned about flexboxes (_amazing!_), refactored the landing page with all the new knowledge
 - **Aug 13, 2025**: Tinkered with some Javascript
-- **Aug 16, 2025**: Rock, Paper, Scissors project completed with UI and DOME manipulation
+- **Aug 16, 2025**: Rock, Paper, Scissors project completed with UI and DOM manipulation
 - **Aug 17, 2025**: Etch-a-Sketch completed